emissary-ingress/emissary/user-guide/with-istio.md

 ## Grafana Dashboard

-Istio provides a Grafana dashboad service as well, and it is possible to import an Ambassador Edge Stack Dashboard into it, to monitor the Statistics provided by Prometheus.
+Istio provides a Grafana dashboard service as well, and it is possible to import an Ambassador Edge Stack Dashboard into it, to monitor the Statistics provided by Prometheus.
 We're going to use [Alex Gervais'](https://twitter.com/alex_gervais) template available on [Grafana's](https://grafana.com/) website under entry [4689](https://grafana.com/dashboards/4698) as a starting point.

 First let's start the port-forwarding for Istio's Grafana service:
 ```sh
 $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &
 ```

-Now, open Grafana tool by acessing: `http://localhost:3000/`
+Now, open Grafana tool by accessing: `http://localhost:3000/`

 To install the Ambassador Edge Stack Dashboard: